Sharp bushes? Planted.

 When the heat stops working, how can you avoid freezing to death inside your safe room?
 The answer’s to store winter hats, coats, gloves (go for a pair with Kevlar lining for optimal protection), extra clothing, and sleeping bags.

-You're gonna need a way to see in the dark when the power's gone, and candles are a big nope.
-A flashlight like this could easily light up your safe room.
-It's even rechargeable via USB.
+You’re gonna need a way to see in the dark when the power’s gone, and candles are a big nope.
+A tactical flashlight can easily light up your safe room.

 Your job’s not over after you’ve secured all your supplies.
 You still need to check ‘em regularly for expired food, meds, and batteries.